transatlantic-comppsych/CBCL_Aff_Validation/README.md

 # How to run the code

 Run each Jupyter notebook block by block.
-Please reach out to [Marie Zelenina](https://github.com/mariezelenina) or [Dylan Nielson](https://github.com/Shotgunosine) with questions.
+Please submit an issue in this repository or reach out to [Marie Zelenina](https://github.com/mariezelenina) or [Dylan Nielson](https://github.com/Shotgunosine) with questions.

 ## How to install dependencies